OlegDzhuraev/CeresECL/README.md

 Note that **Logics** adding order can be important since **Event** live only one frame.

 ### Dependency Injection
-Ceres ECL have DI implementation for Logics.
+Ceres ECL has DI implementation for Logics.
 So you can inject any data to all of yours Entity Logics:

 ```csharp
 entity.Logics.Inject(data);